syschelle/bpstracker/README.md

 America/New_York
 ```

-Daylight saving time and winter time are handled automatically by the timezone database.
+Daylight saving time and winter time are handled automatically by Python `zoneinfo`.

 ---